 The science of tissue engineering has been constructed on a foundation of a very simple concept; take out the patient’s own cells, grow them in a sterile environment similar to that of a human body and infuse them on a scaffolding material to provide 3-dimensional support.
-With this recipe, you may have your own laboratory-grown organ ready!
+With this recipe, you may have your own laboratory-grown or bioengineered organs ready!
 It is interesting to note that quite a few patients have experienced the benefits of this fastest growing technology.
-Could change be on the horizon?
+Bioengineered Organs: Could change be on the horizon?

 Various scientific investigations have been frequently hailed as putting forth a novel yet a breakthrough treatment to change the meaning of lives of many patients, who have been suffering from degenerative diseases since long.
 However, it should be noted that researchers have to travel a really long road to turn a laboratory invention into viable clinical modalities.
 In this regard, current medical issues associated with gastrointestinal functioning are marred with various challenges; new solutions to take over the control are sorely needed.

-In order to address these issues, a research team from the Institute of regenerative medicine has been struggling with the development of new therapies for a number of bowel disorders.
+In order to address these issues, a Biomedical Research team from the Institute of regenerative medicine has been struggling with the development of new therapies for a number of bowel disorders.
 However, the likelihood of these treatment advancements reaching desperate patients has to be evaluated yet.

 Behind tissue reconstruction, the goal of the researchers is to exploit a patient’s own cells and engineer them on a 3-dimensional material to be able to replace dead, damage and non-functioning tissue.
 However, tissue engineering is facing one of the biggest issues is to sync all functional cells together to get the desired outcome.
 As a matter of fact, a small intestine is one of the complicated tissues of the digestive tract, made up of muscle cells, neurons and tissue-specific cells that are required to work in a synchronized manner for better contraction as well as forward propulsion of the food, while moving through the gut.
 These cells have to be aligned through proper coordination and signaling mechanism in order to allow easy contraction.